About

 Shauna St Hill

-Office Assistant Shauna St Hill is an Office Assistant at i-tri with experience in the corporate world as well as the nonprofit sector serving in various operational and administrative roles.
+Finance and Operations Manager Shauna St Hill is an Office Assistant at i-tri with experience in the corporate world as well as the nonprofit sector serving in various operational and administrative roles.
 Shauna plays a critical role in streamlining and supporting i-tri’s day-to-day financial, organizational and development efforts.
 From her High School days as a competitive track & field team member, running remains a passion for Shauna.
 In her professional role, Shauna enjoys being part of a team and enjoys applying technology to improve and enable the organization.

 Samantha Rothberg

-Program Coordinator Samantha holds an undergraduate degree in Art History and Religious Studies from Bates College (Lewiston, Maine) and a master's degree in Art History from The Courtauld Institute (University of London).
+Program Assistant Samantha holds an undergraduate degree in Art History and Religious Studies from Bates College (Lewiston, Maine) and a master's degree in Art History from The Courtauld Institute (University of London).
 After returning to New York and working at Sotheby’s Auction House, she realized that the art world wasn’t for her.
 In 2015 she became a certified personal trainer, eventually becoming a top performing fitness and lifestyle management coach and mentor at Equinox Tribeca.
 She currently runs her own personal training business.
 She has competed in powerlifting, and loves to teach women the importance of lifting heavy and feeling strong in body and spirit.
 Samantha became involved with triathlon on a whim, a dare from a client, after taking some swim lessons in 2019 to learn to swim for fitness.
 Her first triathlon was a disaster, but she was blown away by the kindness and warmth of the triathlon community.
 She was instantly hooked and has since competed in dozens of multisport events.
 She feels fortunate to live in Southampton and to have unrestricted access to the open water.
 As a swim coach, her favorite thing is to see the i-tri girls gain confidence in the pool and translate that to the open water, a necessary skill for living on Long Island.
 Of all the hats she wears, coaching the i-tri girls and seeing them grow stronger, physically and emotionally, is her favorite.
 Samantha is a Certified Strength and Conditioning Coach, USAT Certified Triathlon Coach, and Precision Nutrition 2 Coach and has been published in Bustle and Runner’s World.
 She's an advocate for inclusivity in triathlon through her role on the USA Triathlon Foundation Ambassadors' leadership committee.
 Samantha is on Team USA (age group) and is excited to represent the USA at the Multisport World Championships in Australia in 2024.

 Awards +